railsgirls/guides.railsgirls.com/_pages/new-page.md

 </li>
 {% endhighlight %}

 Refresh the page in your Browser and click the newly created link to see if it works!
+You can now navigate between the ideas and the about pages in your app through one unified navigation bar.

 {% include other-guides.md %}